hasibzunair/simsyn/README.md

 ### How does it work?

-Given an input image, a `text` is generated which describes the image via Image Captioning.
-Next, this `text` is used as a prompt to synthesize new `images` (hopefully similar to the input!) via Text-To-Image Generation.
+Given an input image, a `text` is generated which describes the image using an Image-To-Text model.
+Next, this `text` is used as a prompt to synthesize new `images` (hopefully similar to the input!) by using a Text-To-Image generative model.
+See flow chart below.

 ```mermaid
 flowchart TD